HermesCat/Quick-Aggregate/README.md

 **Checkout our application!** (https://quick-aggregate.herokuapp.com/)

 ### What is Quick Aggregate?
 Quick Aggregate is a social media aggregate for the user on-the-go!
 Quick Aggregate allows users to get updates on all of their social media platforms quickly and from a single location.
-Users will no longer No longer will you have to go from website to website and login to each just stay current on the lastest news.
-With Quick Aggregate, valuable time is saved using your favorite social media platforms allowing you to squeeze even more productivity from your day!
+Rather than jumping from platform to platform, users can keep up-to-date on the latest news and on their personal interests in one place.
+With Quick Aggregate, users can save valuable time while browsing their favorite social media platforms and squeeze even more productivity from their day!

 ### Installation and Use
 No installation is required for use.
 Simply navigate over to (https://quick-aggregate.herokuapp.com/), create an account with a username and password, and begin browsing your various social media platforms through our application!

-To use our application, select the social media platfrom from the "Search-Type" dropdown menu and enter your search into the "Keyword" field.
+To use our application, select the social media platform from the "Search-Type" dropdown menu and enter your search into the "Keyword" field.
 Once you submit the search our application will display the results on the same webpage.
-There is no longer any need to juggle multiple websites across multiple brower tabs or windows.

-We have incorporate a feature that allows the user to save their searches for future use.
-Through our application, quick-searching is available, allowing users to stay current through the push of a button.
+We have incorporated a feature that allows the user to save their searches for future use.
+Users can elect to save certain searches as color-coded buttons and use them to make searches.
 Users also have the option to delete saved searches.

 ### Technologies
-Quick Aggregate was built with React.
-Express handles our web framework.
-MongoDB is used in the back-end to store data.
+Quick Aggregate was built with React, Express, Node.js, and MongoDB.

 We have integrated the following APIs as proofs of concept: